 15. Cappuccinos should only be drunk in the morning and never after dinner

-An important fact about Italy: never drink a cappuccino after a big meal here.
+One of those interesting facts about Italy we’ll never forget: never drink a cappuccino after a big meal here.
 It’s just not the done thing in Italy.
 It’s not an etiquette thing, it’s a digestion thing.
 Having milk after a meal will screw with your digestive faculties (apparently – but cheese doesn’t count in Italy I guess).
 Breakfast doesn’t count because breakfast is usually just one pastry.

 16. There are local witches on Sardinia who concoct health potions